St Kevin's College, Melbourne

 St Kevin's College is a private Catholic primary and secondary school for boys located in Melbourne, Victoria, Australia.
 The college has three campuses, two of which are in the suburb of Toorak, the third in Richmond.
 The school also has playing fields located behind Stockland Tooronga.
 The school formerly owned a campsite 'Silver Creek' in the town of Flowerdale which was completely destroyed by the Black Saturday bushfires.

 St Kevin's was founded in 1918 by the Christian Brothers and is a member of the Associated Public Schools of Victoria.
 St Kevin's overlooks Gardiners Creek, a tributary that runs into the Yarra River, with Scotch College on the opposite side.
 The college has a long-standing tradition with the historic St. Patrick's Cathedral and is responsible for educating their choir boys.

-The Archdiocese of Melbourne provides oversight of St Kevin's, and its administration is directed by Edmund Rice Education Australia (EREA), and is a member of both the Associated Public Schools of Victoria (APS) and the International Boys' Schools Coalition (IBSC).
+The Archdiocese of Melbourne provides oversight of St Kevin's, and as of December 1 2023 it's governance is held by an independent body with its own board, following the transfer of assets and administration from the Trustees of Edmund Rice Education Australia (TEREA).

 History

-The school was established in 1918 on the corner of Albert St and Eades St, East Melbourne by the Christian Brothers as St Kevin's Central College with the purpose of being a school where the "brainy boys" of the other Christian Brothers Schools could further their education.
+The school was established in 1918 on the corner of Albert St and Eades St, East Melbourne, by the Christian Brothers as St Kevin's Central College with the purpose of being a school where the "brainy boys" of the other Christian Brothers Schools could further their education.
 In 1932, the school was moved to the corner of St George and Orrong Roads, Toorak.
 Property in Heyington was purchased and developed into playing fields for the use of all Christian Brothers Schools.
 This location is now the Senior School Campus, housing Years 7 to 8, and Years 10 through to Year 12, in a vertical house system.

 The Heyington Campus, which is next to the Glen Waverley railway line, was built in 1960, its main feature being the Kearney Building.

 The Lansell Road property was opened in 1972, and that same year the Orrong Road property was sold.

 In 1982, the K.C.
 Smith building was constructed for the middle school years on the Senior Campus.